 Current research of the White Laboratory at Rutgers Cancer Institute of New Jersey has focused on translational research modulating the apoptosis pathway for cancer therapy and on the role of autophagy and cellular metabolism in cancer progression and treatment.

-One such innovation is CINJ’s zebrafish laboratory.
-Led by Dr. Hatem Sabaawy, investigators use zebrafish models to map the common genetic defects in cancer, identify new small molecules for targeted treatment, and predict each cancer patient's response to therapy in precision medicine trials.
+Led by Dr. Hatem Sabaawy, investigators at the Cancer Institute's zebrafish laboratory use zebrafish models to map the common genetic defects in cancer, identify new small molecules for targeted treatment, and predict each cancer patient's response to therapy in precision medicine trials.
 Among other applications, learn how zebrafish research is helping in the fight against prostate cancer.